BillJr99/Ursinus-CS374-Spring2021/_pages/Labs/lab-parser.md

   points: 100
   goals:
     - To implement a recursive descent parser for a grammar
+    - To use tools like lex to create a scanner for a given set of identifiers from a grammar
     - To use tools like yacc to create a parse table and parser for a grammar
   rubric:
     - weight: 60